 Class: System on Chip (Undetermined Prevalence)

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-Suppose a Hashing algorithm needs random seed.
-Instead of using a DRNG (Deterministic Random Number Generator), the designer uses a LFSR to generate the seed.
+Suppose a Hashing algorithm needs a random value.
+Instead of using a DRNG (Deterministic Random Number Generator), the designer uses a LFSR to generate the value.